Working while studying

 As an EU citizen, you will have the same right to work while studying as nationals of that country.
 You will not need a work permit, even to work full-time.

-Exception!
-Bulgarian and Romanian nationals still face temporary restrictions on working in the EU.
+Exception - Croatian nationals still face temporary working restrictions in the EU.

 More on temporary working restrictions.